-The Authority is a self-supporting entity, depending solely on the revenues derived from operations and proceeds from the issuance of revenue bonds.
-The resolutions authorizing the issuance of bonds prohibit the commingling of funds between the Authority's different operations (i.e. tolls generated from the Expressway System cannot be used to support any of the Authority's other facilities).
+The Authority is a self-supporting entity, depending solely on the revenues derived from operations and proceeds from the issuance of revenue bonds to fund the Expressway System.
+The resolutions authorizing the issuance of bonds prohibit the commingling of funds between the Authority's different operations, i.e. tolls generated from the Expressway System cannot be used to support any of the Authority's other facilities.